Prescriptions

 Your local pharmacists are trained professionals who can help you select the best treatment for your problem and will also advise if they feel a GP visit is more appropriate.

-The list of ailments is quite long but the most common ones include coughts and colds, conjunctivitis, cradle cap, dry/sore eyes, bites and strings, hayfever, athlete's foot/ringworm, travel sickness and minor aches and pains.
+The list of ailments is quite long but the most common ones include coughs and colds, conjunctivitis, cradle cap, dry/sore eyes, bites and stings, hayfever, athlete's foot/ringworm, travel sickness and minor aches and pains.